UnickSoft/GraphOffline/README.md

 Usually when we create new test, we generate report one by one for each case and check output.
 We try to not change report format to save compatibility with old tests.

+# Developer doc

+You may find more developer information on our wiki: https://github.com/UnickSoft/GraphOffline/wiki